If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Super Mario Bros.
 2

-In this commercial, for a very brief moment you can see the waterfalls in Super Mario Bros.
-2 looking more similar to how they were in the NES version, being made of repeating 8×8 tiles.
+For a very brief moment, you can see the waterfalls looking more similar to how they were in the NES version, being made of repeating 8×8 tiles.
 In the final version, the waterfalls are composed of more tiles.

 Super Mario Bros.
 3

-In Super Mario Bros.
-3 the fortress background's columns are positioned higher up, sitting on top of a floor, the graphics for that floor can be found unused in the final game.
+The fortress background's columns are positioned higher up, sitting on top of a floor.
+The graphics for this floor are still in the ROM.

 Nintendo 1993 Holiday Demonstration Program Training VHS